Hiyajomaho-num9/opencode-go-codex/README.md

 `supports_search_tool: true`, and marks `kimi-k2.6` as text+image capable.

 On Codex 0.126, native `--search` may still be withheld from custom providers.
-Use the bundled MCP fallback when you need stable web search with OpenCode Go:
+Use the bundled MCP fallback if you need stable web search with OpenCode Go:

 ```bash
 codex mcp add web-search -- /path/to/opencode-go-codex/web_search_mcp.py
 ```

-A matching local skill is installed at `~/.codex/skills/web-search-mcp`.
-If Codex does not expose arbitrary MCP tools directly in CLI mode, invoke `$web-search-mcp`; it calls the same backend through shell JSON-RPC.
+The installer also installs a matching local skill at `~/.codex/skills/web-search-mcp`.
+If Codex CLI mode does not expose arbitrary MCP tools directly, invoke `$web-search-mcp`; it calls the same backend through shell JSON-RPC.

 For one-off testing without editing `~/.codex/config.toml`: